Does Maintaining Procedures Harm Company Growth?

 It’s true — your customers aren’t buying your internal procedures.
 What ARE they buying?
 Yes, they’re purchasing a product…but is it just the product or service they’re buying?
 Of course not.

 Besides paying for goods or services, your customers are paying for the quality of your product, your ability to produce a consistently good product, and/or your ability to act on problems quickly and efficiently.
 They like the fact that you don’t make excuses — you just fix problems.
-And how do you do that without implementing effective policies and procedures, like “how to conduct an internal audit” or “how to take corrective action“?
-You might, if you’re lucky, but luck doesn’t guarantee your customers consistently high-quality results.
+How do you do that without capturing lessons learned into best practices.
+Implementing effective policies and procedures, like “how to conduct an internal audit” or “how to take corrective action” are the returns you have made on your procedure writing investment.
+Having up-to-date procedures helps to guarantee your customers receive consistently high-quality results.

-True, it costs you time and money to develop, implement, and maintain procedures.
-The fact that you have to research, write, review, and approve procedures can appear expensive and time consuming.
+True, you have to make investments in time and money to develop, implement, and maintain procedures, but you are investing in consistency, communicating best practices, and distributing lessons learned you have discovered over time.
+The fact that you have to research, write, review, and approve procedures can appear expensive and time consuming if you only look at the costs.

 Maintaining Procedures Costs Time & Money